angermanmichael/influxdb_iox/README.md

 ### Branch History

+### nu84b2b

+*nu-command* is now compiling, now lets integrate in the nushell binary so we can bring up nushell and start running the iox commands inside nushell.

 ### nu84b2a

 add back in the needed crates for nu-command and remove the files I am not